Topic Matching & Message Delivery Modes

-When the Solace Messaging Platform using Guaranteed Messaging receives messages published to a topic, it can automatically change the delivery mode of the messages to accommodate the persistence requirements of an endpoint or a client subscription when there is a topic match.
-This changing of messagesʼ delivery modes is also known as message promotion and demotion.
+When a Solace PubSub+ event broker using Guaranteed Messaging receives messages published to a topic, it can automatically change the delivery mode of the messages to accommodate the persistence requirements of an endpoint or a client subscription when there is a topic match.
+Changing message delivery modes is also known as message promotion and demotion.

 For an illustration of how the delivery mode of a message published as Direct can be changed if it matches a Topic assigned to an endpoint, refer to Publishing Direct Messages.

-Also, if the router receives a persistent message published to a topic, it delivers the message to any endpoints that have matching topic subscriptions.
-However, because topic subscriptions registered for individual clients are for Direct messages, the router can change the message’s delivery mode to Direct and send it to those clients with matching topic subscriptions.
+Also, if an event broker receives a persistent message published to a topic, it delivers the message to any endpoints that have matching topic subscriptions.
+However, because topic subscriptions registered for individual clients are for Direct messages, the event broker can change the message’s delivery mode to Direct and send it to those clients with matching topic subscriptions.
 In this scenario, because the client published the message as persistent, the message is acknowledged back to the publishing client.

 The only way for a client to receive Persistent messages is to either bind to a durable topic endpoint or queue, or request that a non-durable queue or topic endpoint be created for it.